Burj Khalifa is the most iconic building in Dubai, UAE.

 If you are looking to buy Burj Khalifa tickets, you have two options –

-Option 1: Buy them on the day of your visit, at the venue
+Option 1: Buy them on the day of your visit to the venue

 Option 2: Buy them online in advance